trusktr/rocket-module/README.md

   - [x] In the batch handler, choose a new temporary location to handle the output of all the entry points all at once (on a per-batch basis instead of on a per-file basis).
-  - [ ] Get all the module.js files of all the packages in the app that depend on rocket:module.
+  - [ ] Get all the sources of module.js files of all the packages of the current app that depend on rocket:module.
+Get the sources from the isopacks (local or not).
+  - [ ] Write these sources to the temporary location in some structure that organizes the files by package.
-  - [ ] batch handler: Detect all the files from the previous step and list them in the webpack config's entry option as an array of file names.
+  - [ ] List all the files from the previous step in the webpack config's entry option as an array of file names.
 We'll have to modify the defaultConfig function.
-  - [ ] In the batch handler, link a node_modules folder to the npm/node_modules
+  - [ ] link a node_modules folder in each paackage folder of the temporary location to a respective npm/node_modules folder of each isopack.
+(This replaces the current code that creates a node_modules link to a local package's .npm/node_modules folder.)
-        folder of each isopack.
-(This replaces the current code that creates a node_modules link to a local package's .npm node_modules folder.
-I'm hoping that webpack can have multiple node_modules folders to look in.
+  - [ ] List these node_modules folders as places to look for dependencies in the webpack config (I'm hoping that webpack can have multiple node_modules folders to look in.
 This feature is temporary, to be replaced in a following step with a custom dependencies file that rocket:module will use to install all npm dependencies in a single place in preparation for code splitting.
 Packages won't use Npm.depends anymore.)
-  - [ ] Make sure we still to override the defaultConfig using each package's config.
+  - [ ] Make sure we still override the defaultConfig using each package's config.
-  - [ ] Run webpack.
+  - [ ] Specify an output filename format for each file, then run webpack.
   - [ ] Instead of using compileStep.addJavaScript, we'll now loop through all
-        the output files and write each one back to the original entry point files that were in the isopacks.
-We need to make sure to handle each one on a per architecture basis, and we also need to update each arch json file to contain the result files byte lengths.
+        the output files and write each one back to their original locations in the isopacks.
+We need to make sure to handle each one on a per architecture basis, and we also need to update each arch json file to contain the result file's byte lengths.

 ### v0.3.0
 - [ ] Now we'll go back and modify the node_modules handling so that